-Canadian stocks make up around 3% of the global market, so international investing is a simple way to gain exposure to a much wider range of wealth-building opportunities.
+Canadian stocks make up over 3% of the global market, so international investing is a simple way to gain exposure to a much wider range of wealth-building opportunities.
 The good news is that there are multiple ways to buy international shares in Canada.

 Whether you want to learn how to buy Chinese stocks, Japanese stocks, European stocks or investments in other markets, keep reading to find out how to buy international stocks in Canada.